rokroskar/oTree/otree-review/documentation.md

 # Wiki documentation

-General: a clear, step-by-step walkthrough of all the parts required for making a custom app is missing.
+General: a clear, step-by-step walkthrough/tutorial of all the parts required for making a custom app is missing.
 Most of the parts are there, but it's not very clear, especially for a novice programmer/user.
+The description of essential parts of apps like ``models.py`` and ``tests.py`` should have detailed, basic walkthroughs.
+I can try to put together a skeleton for one of these if you want.

+some "advanced" features that would be nice in the tutorials:

+* multimedia
+* getting the data
+* plotting

-## Install instructions
+## Install instructions/Prerequisites

+* add some useful links to intro python tutorials
 * do not make users add the virtual env activation to their bashrc — then every time they open a terminal they will automatically have the oTree environment which is probably not what they want.
 Or at least, warn them about what you are doing there.
 It would be better to include instructions on how to activate the shell without making it the default
-* there can be problems with the OS-shipped python under MacOS — perhaps a recommendation for free python distributions like anaconda python or enthought canopy python would be good
+* there can be problems with the OS-shipped python under MacOS — perhaps a recommendation for free python distributions like anaconda python or enthought canopy python would be good -- has any testing been done with default Mac OS python?
-* consider making a conda package?
+* consider making a conda package in addition to pip?
 * a bit confusing to have “Setup” in two places — on the first page of the wiki, as well as in the sidebar.
 They are quite different — perhaps the one on the main page should just link to https://github.com/oTree-org/oTree/wiki/Setup
 * Setup steps need to be taken *after* the prerequisites have been done —> on the front page of the wiki this is not the case
 * an IDE is not a requirement — some users may prefer not to have one